ytdl-org/youtube-dl/README.md

                              requested
-    --max-quality FORMAT     highest quality format to download -F, --list-formats       list all available formats (currently youtube only)
+    --max-quality FORMAT     highest quality format to download -F, --list-formats       list all available formats (currently youtube only) --write-srt              write video closed captions to a .srt file (currently youtube only)
+    --srt-lang LANG          language of the closed captions to download (optional) use IETF language tags like 'en'

 ### Authentication Options:
     -u, --username USERNAME  account username